 Don’t be afraid to add three dimensional objects of different shapes and sizes to your gallery wall.
 A flea-market find, souvenir from vacation or family heirloom is an appropriate addition.
 Refer to Instagram and Pinterest for unusual ideas and layouts.

-Take your time and do it right.
 If you have a large amount of items to be framed for your wall, take your time, plan it out and work with an experienced framer who will help you through the process.
 Since it can be time consuming it’s best to call ahead to reserve a time period.

 Here are a few pointers for hanging your gallery wall: